 Although William’s invention lacked global attention, his mechanical calculator has been well-preserved in the National Museum of American History, Washington, DC, and many scholars testify of its brilliant performance.

 Almost nothing is known about William M. Haines.
 We try to trace his early life, and every source points to a different William Haines who lived in the 19 century.
-The city directories of Rochester mention in 1845 a civil engineer named William Haines, and in 1851, they mention William Haines as a clerk.
+The city directories of Rochester (1845) mention a civil engineer named William Haines, and in 1851, they mention William Haines as a clerk.
 He could be the inventor of this early mechanical calculator.

 There is no information about William’s career.
 One source, the city directories of Rochester, reported one who was an engineer and another who worked as a clerk.
 However, it is not clear if the person mentioned in the city directories of Rochester is the real inventor of the great mechanical calculator.

-What did William Haines Invent?
+What Did William Haines Invent?

-William’s Mechanical calculator was a wood and brass adding and subtracting device with overall measurements: 3 cm x 15.3 cm x 14.2 cm.
+William’s mechanical calculator was a wood and brass adding and subtracting device with overall measurements: 3 cm x 15.3 cm x 14.2 cm.
 It had a wooden base, a circular metal mechanism, and a single-digit mechanical carry, implemented through an axle.

 The machine’s center was a brass disc, having a hundred circular holes around the outside.
 Around it is a slightly elevated stationary circle or ring, with more significant digits from 1 to 9 engraved around it, representing 10, 20,… through 90.
-Between each of these numbers, there are smaller digits from 1 to 9, which stops at 0.
+Between each of these numbers, there are smaller digits from 1 to 9, which stop at 0.

-William Haines: Marriage, Divorce, Children, and Personal Life
+William Haines: Personal Life

 No information has been shared about William’s net worth.